 Blue Cross and Blue Shield calculates payment of your benefits based on the allowed charge (sometimes referred to as the allowed amount).
 This is the maximum amount on which payment is based for covered health care services.
 This may be called "eligible expense," "payment allowance," or "negotiated rate."
 The allowed charge that Blue Cross and Blue Shield uses depends on the type of health care provider that furnishes the covered service to you.
-If your health care provider charges you more than the allowed amount, you may have to pay the difference (see below).

-- For Network Providers and for Health Care Providers in Massachusetts with an Indemnity Payment Agreement. - Network Providers.
+• For Network Providers.
 For health care providers who have an HMO Blue payment agreement with Blue Cross and Blue Shield of Massachusetts, Inc., the allowed charge is based on the provisions of that health care provider's network payment agreement for your health plan.
-(When you are enrolled in a New England health plan, this also applies for health care providers who have a network payment agreement with one of the New England Blue Cross and/or Blue Shield Plans with which Blue Cross and Blue Shield of Massachusetts, Inc. has arranged for the Blue Cross and/or Blue Shield Plan to provide access to covered services to members.) - Health Care Providers in Massachusetts with an Indemnity Payment Agreement.
-For health care providers in Massachusetts who have an indemnity payment agreement with Blue Cross and Blue Shield (but do not have an HMO Blue payment agreement with Blue Cross and Blue Shield of Massachusetts, Inc.), the allowed charge is based on the provisions of that health care provider's payment agreement.
+(When you are enrolled in a New England health plan, this also applies for health care providers who have a network payment agreement with one of the New England Blue Cross and/or Blue Shield Plans with which Blue Cross and Blue Shield of Massachusetts, Inc. has arranged for the Blue Cross and/or Blue Shield Plan to provide access to covered services to members.)
 For covered services furnished by these health care providers, you pay only your deductible and/or your copayment and/or your coinsurance, whichever applies.
 In general, when you share in the cost for your covered services (such as a deductible, and/or a copayment, and/or a coinsurance), the calculation for the amount that you pay is based on the initial full allowed charge for that health care provider (or the actual charge if it is less).
 This amount that you pay for a covered service is generally not subject to future adjustments-up or down-even though the health care provider's payment may be subject to future adjustments for such things as provider contractual settlements, risk-sharing settlements, and fraud or other operations.

-A health care provider's payment agreement may provide for an allowed charge that is more than the provider's actual charge.
+A network provider's payment agreement may provide for an allowed charge that is more than the provider's actual charge.
 For example, a hospital's allowed charge for an inpatient admission may be based on a "Diagnosis Related Grouping" (DRG).
 In this case, the allowed charge may be more than the hospital's actual charge.
-If this is the case, Blue Cross and Blue Shield will calculate your cost share amount based on the lesser amount-this means the health care provider's actual charge instead of the allowed charge will be used to calculate your cost share.
-The claim payment made to the health care provider will be the full amount of the allowed charge less your cost share amount.
+If this is the case, Blue Cross and Blue Shield will calculate your cost share amount based on the lesser amount-this means the network provider's actual charge instead of the allowed charge will be used to calculate your cost share.
+The claim payment made to the network provider will be the full amount of the allowed charge less your cost share amount.